Global Citizenship: A Cross-Curricular Opportunity

 Here at Theatrefolk, we’re big on cross-curricular opportunities for students.
-We’ve got lots of cross-curricular plays (include link: ), as well as exercises for students to try, such as A Picture Tells a Thousand Words, Writing Your Research and Speeches from History.
+We’ve got lots of cross-curricular plays, as well as exercises for students to try, such as A Picture Tells a Thousand Words, Writing Your Research and Speeches From History.

 Global citizenship is applicable to so many different subjects.
 It touches on real-life topics and issues that are current and important to students.
 As we mentioned in our introductory post about global citizenship, the goal of global citizenship is to celebrate our diverse cultures while encouraging students to take ownership of their voices and use them to make positive changes for the future.
 Using dramatic techniques and resources taught in the drama classroom helps students make these big topics and issues more manageable and accessible.